 A Message from the Estate to the Walking Community

-Many of those whom enquired have responded to us very positively and fully understand and have taken steps to walk elsewhere to allow us to conduct our programmes in an unfettered manner.
+Many of those who enquired have responded to us very positively and fully understand and have taken steps to walk elsewhere over a short period to allow us to conduct our programmes in an unfettered manner.
 My family and I thank them totally as they understand a balance is needed.

 The Estate Hill is our workspace - this space is our business premises and is core to our survival.
-It is not a playground.
+It is not a playground!
+Its also home to birds and animals, all part of our conservation efforts for sustainability.

 So thank you again to all those who have worked with our advice, have enquired, gone elsewhere over this short period, and are to be welcomed back when the pressure is off and we can accommodate them for a nice day in the hills.

-It would be wonderful if more walkers would be as conscientious and flexible to the sensitivity of the situation as a great number have been this year.
+It would be wonderful if more walkers would be as conscientious and flexible to the sensitivity of the situation as a great number have been last year and in growing numbers this year.

 Our deer management programme is being run from September – October.
 Please walk elsewhere over this short period allowing us to conduct our activity and business undisturbed.
 Thank you.

-Scotland offers fantastic hillwalking, but summer and autumn are also important times for deer stalking, which is essential for sustainable deer management.
+Scotland offers fantastic hillwalking, but summer and autumn are also important times for deer and calf welfare and herd management, which is essential for sustainable deer management.

-The Heading for the Scottish Hills service helps you find out where this is taking place during the stag stalking season (1st July to 20th October, but with most stalking from August onwards), so you can plan routes which minimise the chance of disturbing stalking, in line with the Scottish Outdoor Access Code.
+Heading for the Scottish Hills and Walk Highlands Service helps you find out where deer management activity is taking place during the stag stalking season (1st July to 20th October, but with most stalking from August onwards), so you can plan routes which minimise the chance of conflicting with and disturbing stalking, in line with the Scottish Outdoor Access Code - Section 5 - Deer Stalking on the Open Hill.